tpence06/west-022023-live/README.md

 ## Before Every Subsequent Lecture

 1. Click on the Fetch & Merge button on your fork of the repository on GitHub.
-2. Run `git pull` from within the attached terminal of your local copy of the repository in VS Code.
+2. Run `git pull learn main` from within the attached terminal of your local copy of the repository in VS Code.

 ![Fetch and Merge Into Git Pull](assets/fetch-and-merge-into-git-pull.gif)